dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 That's right!
 There is nothing to refine.
 In this case, our simple initial model reflects reality accurately.
 That's the case because

 - You don't need to contact anything on the internet to sum numbers, your computer (or phone) is perfectly capable of doing that on its own
-- There's no way the program can fail at all, save for your device running out of electrical power, or something catastrophical happening such as radiation eradicating all electronic devices
+- There's no way the program can fail at all, save for your device running out of electrical power, or something catastrophic happening such as radiation eradicating all electronic devices
 - Summing numbers does not depend on space, time, or the current American president.
 3 + 4 is 7 today, was, and will be, forevermore.
 For all you care, you can safely remember (cache) that 3 + 4 is 7, and never need to calculate it again

 *One note: since summing numbers is a very simple thing, you might be tempted to think that programs that do not have barbed wire in their pictures are not very interesting.
 This is not the case - there are plenty of very useful programs that match the simple picture.
 It's just the variety of life - some programs have all sorts of barbed wire, clocks and bells, and others do not have any at all.*